 Caring for this divine, long-lasting material is super-easy but essential to know.
-Discover everything you need to know about this marvellous fabric and how to treat with every inch of love.
+Discover everything about pure linen and how to treat it with every inch of love.

 Linen – what exactly is it?

 Linen is a fabric woven from the fibres of a flax plant.
 Flax is an interesting and less-known crop used in various ways, such as producing oil, linen fabric, food and more.
 The species grown specifically for linen production is known as Linum usitatissimum, which translates from Latin as “the most useful kind of flax”.